Python and Artificial Intelligence(AI) – How do they relate?

 Python offers the least code among others and is in fact 1/5 the number compared to other OOP languages.
 No wonder it is one of the most popular in the market today.

-- Python has Prebuilt Libraries like Numpy for scientific computation, Scipy for advanced computing and Pybrain for machine learning making it one of the best languages For AI.
+- Python has Prebuilt Libraries like Numpy for scientific computation, Scipy for advanced computing and Pybrain for machine learning (Python Machine Learning) making it one of the best languages For AI.

 - Python developers around the world provide comprehensive support and assistance via forums and tutorials making the job of the coder easier than any other popular languages.